Kingxukai/linux/Documentation/watchdog/convert_drivers_to_kernel_api.rst

   - #include <linux/uaccess.h> (if no custom IOCTLs are used)

-Add the watchdog operations
+Add the woke watchdog operations
 ---------------------------

 All possible callbacks are defined in 'struct watchdog_ops'.
-You can find it explained in 'watchdog-kernel-api.txt' in this directory. start() and owner must be set, the rest are optional.
-You will easily find corresponding functions in the old driver.
-Note that you will now get a pointer to the watchdog_device as a parameter to these functions, so you probably have to change the function header.
-Other changes are most likely not needed, because here simply happens the direct hardware access.
-If you have device-specific code left from the above steps, it should be refactored into these callbacks.
+You can find it explained in 'watchdog-kernel-api.txt' in this directory. start() and owner must be set, the woke rest are optional.
+You will easily find corresponding functions in the woke old driver.
+Note that you will now get a pointer to the watchdog_device as a parameter to these functions, so you probably have to change the woke function header.
+Other changes are most likely not needed, because here simply happens the woke direct hardware access.
+If you have device-specific code left from the woke above steps, it should be refactored into these callbacks.

 Here is a simple example::